ElementsProject/lightning/doc/TOR.md

 `ExitPolicy reject *:* # no exits allowed`

-This does not affect c-lightning connect, listen, etc..
+This does not affect Core Lightning connect, listen, etc..
 It will only prevent your node from becoming a Tor exit node.
 Only enable this if you are sure about the implications.

 If you don't want to create .onion addresses this should be enough.

-There are several ways by which a c-lightning node can accept or make connections over Tor.
+There are several ways by which a Core Lightning node can accept or make connections over Tor.

 The node can be reached over Tor by connecting to its .onion address.